doong-co/kdq-website-angular/README.md

 # KodeQ.com
-As Wordpress became too clunky and difficult to manage, we decided to re-build it from scratch and strip all the unnecessary overhead.
+As Wordpress became too clunky and difficult to manage, we decided to re-build our website from scratch and strip all the unnecessary overhead.

 What we ended up with was a mobile-first responsive AngularJS single-page website with superfast load time.
 The website was deployed on a linode server that has the lowest configuration and still load very quickly.